Frequently when we talk to upper cervical chiropractors about their chiropractic marketing budget. We frequently hear things like:

 “I really don’t have a specific marketing budget.”

 “I don’t actually have a plan in place to reach my goals when it comes to marketing.”

 Most upper cervical practices don’t have a marketing director.
-So marketing of the practice falls to the clinic director.
+So the marketing of the practice falls to the clinic director.
 Some doctors are very skilled at chiropractic marketing, but most struggle in this area, especially generating patients from external sources.

 Word-of-mouth referrals and internal marketing promotions are excellent ways to maintain the size of your practice.
-But if you have the goal to increase the size of your practice you must be doing some external marketing.
+But if you have the goal to increase the size of your practice you must be doing external marketing.

-So the truth is, if you want to grow your practice you need to spend some money on marketing.
+So the truth is if you want to grow your practice you need to spend money on marketing.
 What you want to look for is a good return on investment.
 If your case fee is $2000 and you spend $1500 a month on a new marketing program and that gets you on average 5, well-educated prequalified patients per month, who all start care, then your $1500 investment just created $10,000 in additional revenue for your practice.
 That would be an excellent return on investment!

-Then you just need to track backwards from 40 new patients to determine how many new patients you need to have per month, per week and per day you’re in the office.
+Then you just need to track backwards from 40 new patients to determine how many new patients you need to have per month, per week, and per day you’re in the office.
 Then establish a chiropractic marketing plan and budget to attract those new patients.

 An excellent tool that you can use to determine how much your chiropractic marketing budget should be based on your collections and goals is our Chiropractic Marketing Calculator and Budget tool.
 In this resource you will have access to:

 A crucial part of a chiropractic practice is consistent marketing to grow.
 If a practice is not growing then it is dying.
 There is no status quo.
 Properly understanding your chiropractic marketing budget is an important first step in consistently growing your practice.

 If you want to learn more about growing your practice give us a call to have a quick chat at 877-252-1230.